 - Be honest.
 You are expected to provide only information that is true and accurate.

 - Be cooperative.
 This hearing is about being held accountable for your own behavior, and part of what hearing officer/board will look for is your understanding of your own role and level of responsibility in this situation.
 Being uncooperative in a hearing may result in a more serious sanction.

 - Dress neatly.
 This is a formal process that you are participating in, and your attire demonstrates respect for the hearing officer/board and the process.

 - You have the opportunity to have a Procedural Advocate who can assist you and who may accompany you during the hearing.
-The Procedural Advocate is a member of the College community (except staff in the offices of Counseling & Student Development or Student Living & College Engagement), and his/her role is to help you prepare for your hearing and provide you support through the process.
+The Procedural Advocate is a member of the University community (except staff in the offices of Counseling & Student Development or Student Living & Campus Engagement), and his/her role is to help you prepare for your hearing and provide you support through the process.
 Notify the Director of Student Conduct as soon as possible if you wish to have a Procedural Advocate.
 A list of trained Procedural Advocates will be provided to you to choose from.

 - During an Appeals Board Hearing, you will be given the opportunity to make an opening statement.
 At this time, you may share with the Board your reason(s) why you are appealing the decision in your case.

 - You should read all documents related to the case prior to attending the hearing to have full understanding of what the hearing officer is using to assess whether or not you are responsible for the violations.